-Several city roads have been dug up again for improvement work that had been halted in the rains
+Several city roads have been dug up to resume road improvement work halted during the monsoon season

 Mumbaikars must now brace for 'work in progress' signs on roads again.
 Several city roads have been dug up to resume road improvement work halted during the monsoon season.
 These include concretisation, asphalting, repairs of footpaths, side strips (smaller footpaths), lighting, painting of dividers etc.

 Every year, the BMC undertakes road works after monsoon to strengthen existing roads or to construct new ones.
 Its annual budget for this is around Rs 2,000 crore.
 This year, too, several projects were taken up in pre-monsoon contracts to ensure a pothole-free monsoon.

 But BMC claims were washed away in heavy showers and potholes emerged once again.
 After allegations of corruption in road contracts by the mayor and other bigwigs, Municipal Commissioner Ajoy Mehta ordered an enquiry into such contracts and a committee of two senior civic officials is now probing the matter.

 Meanwhile, media reports surfaced that several contractors had shunned work due to the probe.
 But it seems work has started in several parts of the city now.
 “Most of the post-monsoon works have resumed, if not all.
 We want to complete them within the stipulated time,” said newly-appointed chief engineer of Roads department, M S Pawar.

 In the island city, work has started on Dr Babasaheb Ambedkar Road, on G D Ambekar road and on Marine Drive.

 The patch between Birla Krida Sankul and Tambe chowk is being reconstructed at Marine Drive